 - (1) Cash component.
 The cash component provides cash payments to help eligible low-income households pay the costs of home heating. - (2) Crisis component.
-The crisis component provides some form of assistance that will resolve an energy crisis: - within 48 hours after application to resolve weather-related, supply-shortage and other household-home-heating emergencies - within 18 hours after application if a life-threatening situation exists - within 15 days of a complete depletion of a deliverable fuel supply - (3) Weatherization.
+The crisis component provides some form of assistance that will resolve an energy crisis: - within 48 hours after application to resolve weather-related, supply-shortage and other household-home-heating emergencies - within 18 hours after application if a life-threatening situation exists.
+This must be a documented medical emergency. - within 15 days of a complete depletion of a deliverable fuel supply - (3) Weatherization.
 The weatherization component provides energy conservation and weatherization measures to help low-income households reduce the costs of home heating.